Exiv2/exiv2/exiv2.md

 - Naked codestream JXL files do not contain Exif, IPTC or XMP metadata.

 - Support of video files is limited.
-Currently **exiv2** only has some rudimentary support to read metadata from quicktime based video files (e.g.
+Currently **exiv2** only has some rudimentary support to read metadata from quicktime, matroska and riff based video files (e.g.
-  .MOV/.MP4).
+  .MOV/.MP4, MKV, AVI, WAVE).

 [TOC](#TOC)